 Once you reach vice president (VP), the average Singapore investment banking salary at your level is S$263k.
 At worst, your bonus will be 20%, although it could be as high as 68%, according to the recruitment agency data.

-Across all seniority levels, US investment banks in Singapore typically paid larger 2018 bonuses than their European counterparts did, says Norman Leung, vice president of banking and financial services at recruiters Charterhouse Partnership.
+Across all seniority levels, US investment banks in Singapore typically paid larger 2018 bonuses than their European counterparts did, says Norman Leung, vice president of corporate and institutional banking at recruiters Charterhouse Partnership.
 “US banks generally performed better last year and this is reflected in their bonuses being in the higher range,” he adds.

 It’s now rare even for directors and MDs to pocket bonuses in excess of their base salaries – high performers within these two senior ranks receive maximum bonuses of 73% and 82%, respectively.